cybergreen-net/www.cybergreen.net/mitigation/asean.md

 ## What We Measure

 CyberGreen develops and applies statistical methods to data, allowing for measurement of key indicators of risk conditions.
 Using state-of-the-art metrics-based measurement and visualization, CyberGreen produces an Index score for four risk indicators using 1 TB of validated data collected from multiple sources.
-The four risk indicators are Open DNS, Open NTP, Open SSDP, and Open SNTP.
+The four risk indicators are Open DNS, Open NTP, Open SSDP, and Open SNMP.
 CyberGreen will add Spam to its list of risk indicators in the coming months.

 ### Risk Indicators